Jollywatt/typst-fletcher/src/main.typ

 ///   	)).join()
 ///   )
 ///
-/// - mark-scale (percent): Scale factor for marks or arrowheads.
+/// - mark-scale (percent): Scale factor for marks or arrowheads, relative to
+///   the #param[edge][stroke] thickness.
 ///
 ///   #fletcher.diagram(
 ///   	label-sep: 10pt,